dmd-program/dmd-100/projects/ritual.md

 # Ritual

-For this project, you will go though a human-centered design process to
+For this project, you will go though a human-centered design process to discover opportunities, define challenges, develop wireframes, and deliver an interactive prototype of a mobile app.

+The central theme of this project is ***ritual***.
+The project's theme will help frame the work you are doing.

 For this project, you will create a ritual that can help you modify or improve some aspect of daily life.
 By the end of the project, you will have created a prototype mobile app interface.